Prescription Drug Charges

 Another common prescription drug charge in Texas is prescription fraud.
 Several examples of prescription drug fraud include:

 - Doctor shopping: This is the most common type of prescription drug fraud.
-Because doctors are legally limited on the quantity and type of medications they can prescribe, offender will visit numerous doctors to obtain more narcotics.
+Because doctors are legally limited on the quantity and type of medications they can prescribe, an offender will visit numerous doctors to obtain more narcotics.

 - Altering prescriptions: Altering prescriptions can include increasing the dosage, the quantity, number of refills or adding more drugs to the prescription.